wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * $150/month credits for $79/mo Visual Studio Enterprise license
    <br /><br />

-   Visual Studio Subscriptions are not offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>
+   Visual Studio Subscriptions are, as of this writing, NOT offered in the Brazil South and Central India regions, as noted in <a target="_blank" href="https://azure.microsoft.com/en-us/regions/offers/">https://azure.microsoft.com/en-us/regions/offers/</a>.

+   Azure Subscriptions, like Netflix and Disney+, billed month.

 ## Azure first-timer deals